 Babies change really fast.
 When I was getting physical therapy last year, the therapist told me that very young babies’ physical development can be measured by the day, not by the week or month.
 And when I was pregnant and visiting my sister and her baby every week, I saw this for myself.

 Now that we have our own baby, I find that living with this pace of change is both exhilarating and disorienting.
 On the adult level, our lives probably appear very boring.
 We leave the house for at most two hours each day, and the rest disappears into baby care, laundry, eating (there has been a lot of takeout), and doing dishes.
-We have been doing this for the seven weeks since Ada emerged; in adult terms, that’s about a month and a half of practically the same routine every day while almost housebound.
+We have been doing this for the seven weeks since Owl emerged; in adult terms, that’s about a month and a half of practically the same routine every day while almost housebound.
 You would think it would grate.

-And yet… it doesn’t quite, because there is Ada.
+And yet… it doesn’t quite, because there is Owl.
 Every day she seems almost like a different baby, and since we’ve passed the five-week mark, those subtle changes have become more pronounced.
 Clothes that fit her last week are, apparently without warning, now too tight.

 This is the hat she came home from the hospital in!